Running Bad in Poker

 Take a Small Break

 This is a contentious one but I think it has some merit still.
 If you’re game has evolved to a very fancy and bluffy style, it might be worth reverting back to a more solid approach.
 This will serve to reduce the variance element; ensure you are getting your money in better and have less of an impact on your bankroll.
-Don’t go too tight though – if your game has largely stayed the same as when you were winning, it would be foolish to radically change a winning approach.
+Don’t go too tight though as nit poker is losing poker.
+If your game has largely stayed the same as when you were winning, it would be foolish to radically change a winning approach.